 The Handicap series is a set of races that are held on various courses throughout the Surrey area and usually during the months of April, May, June, and July.
-All races are held on Thursday evenings starting at 7:15 pm attracting up to 30 or so riders who sign on ‘on-the-day’ and not via RiderHQ.
+All races are held on Thursday evenings starting at 7:15 pm attracting up to 40 or so riders who either sign-on ‘on-the-day’ or pre-enter via RiderHQ.
 The only exception is the Handicap Championship which is held usually on a Sunday in September with riders entering the event via RiderHQ.

 What to do

 If you want to organise a Handicap race then the first thing you need to do is choose a circuit (see below), which is local to you and your club and book an available race date with Glyn.
 Once you have specifically asked for a date and course, and the Surrey League has confirmed this with you, then you’ll need to let your club/team members know so they can pre-book the date well in advance.

 Running a Handicap race is very similar to a road race, but with a few minor differences such as no booked hall (in most circumstances), fewer riders and shorter race distances.
 Each Handicap event requires the organiser to follow certain procedures though, which are listed below, to enable a correctly run event.